jlipworth/doctor-hud/README.md

 ### Connection
 Go to the [connection page](https://jlipworth.github.io/doctor-hud/) and select an existing server to connect to.

 If you want to try out a running server with TLS secure communication, select the "Online Test Server" option.
-If you're running and testing on your own local server, select "Local Test Server" option.
+If you want to test on your own local server, select "Local Test Server" option.
-The "Fake Hospital" options are left as placeholders for real hospital servers, which doesn't have any real usage yet.

 ### Log in
-Test account on Online Test Server: username **test**, password **test** This account has been granted permanent access.
+Test account on Online Test Server: username **test**, password **test**

+This account has been granted permanent access.
 Feel free to log in and play around.

 Please refer to the [main operation help page](https://jlipworth.github.io/doctor-hud/help/html/mainoperation.html) for a detailed introduction on all the client side features.